Melanesian Mission: History

 Bishop Selwyn's see was focused on New Zealand.
 In December 1847 he began a series of voyages to the Pacific Islands, which were included in his diocese by a clerical error in his letters patent.
 His see should have been defined as lying between 34th and 50th degrees of south latitude.

 The clerk drafted the boundaries as lying between 34th degrees of north latitude and 50th degrees of south latitude, which include islands to the north of New Zealand.
-At the time of his appointment, Selwyn was aware of this clerical error, but he chose not to point out the error.
+At the time of his appointment, Selwyn was aware of this clerical error, but he chose not to point it out.

 His letters and journals of these journeys through Melanesia present the reader with a vivid picture of his versatility, courage, and energy.
 In 1849 he formed the Melanesian Mission to work in the Western Pacific.

 The Undine, a small 21-ton schooner, serviced the mission from 1849 to 1857.
 In 1854, Selwyn commissioned the construction of a 100-ton schooner, the Southern Cross to service the mission and enlisted John Coleridge Patteson to lead the mission.
 His voyages and the administrative work resulted in 1861 in the consecration of Patteson as the first Bishop of Melanesia.

 In 1867, the Mission established St Barnabas College on Norfolk Island, as a church and training centre for missionaries.
 The Melanesian Mission established an administrative centre on Mota island in the Banks Islands (now part of Vanuatu) and the Mota language became the lingua franca of the mission.